EOSIO/eos/.cicd/README.md

 Pipeline | Details
 ---|---
 [eosio](https://buildkite.com/EOSIO/eosio) | [eos](https://github.com/EOSIO/eos) build, tests, and packaging with pinned dependencies; runs on every pull request and base branch commit, and nightly
-[eosio-base-images](https://buildkite.com/EOSIO/eosio-base-images) | Pipeline that ensures all MacOS VM and Docker container builders can be built.
-It is scheduled for periodic execution.
+[eosio-base-images](https://buildkite.com/EOSIO/eosio-base-images) | pack EOSIO dependencies into docker and Anka base-images nightly
 [eosio-big-sur-beta](https://buildkite.com/EOSIO/eosio-big-sur-beta) | Pipeline that performs a build only using MacOS 11 builders.
 It is scheduled for periodic execution.
 [eosio-build-scripts](https://buildkite.com/EOSIO/eosio-build-scripts) | Pipeline that ensure the build scripts function.
 It is scheduled for periodic execution.
 [eosio-build-unpinned](https://buildkite.com/EOSIO/eosio-build-unpinned) | [eos](https://github.com/EOSIO/eos) build and tests with platform-provided dependencies; runs on every pull request and base branch commit, and nightly